joencrypts/Bhoomi/README.md

-# Bhoomi - Garden and Landscape Website Template
+# Bhoomi – Agricultural Byproduct Marketplace

 ## Project Overview
 This is a complete garden and landscape website template with multiple pages including homepage, about, services, projects, contact, and more.
 The template is fully responsive and includes modern web technologies.